Cognigy/Documentation/docs/en/docs/insights/dashboard-live-agent.md

 Using this dashboard, you can:

-- Track the speed of the customer's first reply from a human agent.
+- Track the speed of the customer's first reply and resolution from a human agent.
 - Monitor the total number of handovers for the virtual agent.
 - Summarize conversation statuses.
 - Evaluate conversation types based on assigned label.